-- 1) In accordance with Laws 1.1 and 1.2 of the MCC Laws of Cricket, the captains must nominate their players before the toss.
-They must enter the players' names (forename and surname) in the DCB Match Report Sheet before the start of the game and hand it to the umpires before the start of the game along with the Player Passes. - 2) The toss shall take place in accordance with Law 13.4 of the MCC Laws of Cricket. - 3) The toss and the game may only take place if at least seven players per side are present and ready to play. - 4) A team that is not in a position to hold the toss 15 minutes before the scheduled start of the championship match, in accordance with paragraph 3, shall automatically forfeit the toss.
+1) In accordance with Laws 1.1 and 1.2 of the MCC Laws of Cricket, the captains must nominate their players before the toss.
+They must enter the players' names (forename and surname) in the DCB Match Report Sheet before the start of the game and hand it to the umpires before the start of the game along with the Player Passes.
+If one team should not do this, the respective team shall lose the game automatically.
+If both teams should not do this, then both teams shall receive no points for the game.

+- 2) The toss shall take place in accordance with Law 13.4 of the MCC Laws of Cricket. - 3) The toss and the game may only take place if at least seven players per side are present and ready to play. - 4) A team that is not in a position to hold the toss 15 minutes before the scheduled start of the championship match, in accordance with paragraph 3, shall automatically forfeit the toss.